lomuto/my_ws/Typescript/note/functionType/README.md

 })
 ```

 Such function `func` has call back function for second parameter whose return type is `void`.
-But what if i call `func` with **call back function with which returns something?**
+But what if I call `func` with **call back function which is returning that is not void?**

-The answer is **typescript would not throw an error** because declaring `func` with its second call back function's return type as void is explicitly showing nothing more than **return value from second callback will not be used inside this function.**
+The answer is **typescript would not throw an error** because declaring `func` with its second call back function's return type as void is nothing more than explicitly showing that **return value from second callback will not be used inside this function.**

 So calling `func` with call back function which returning `number` is still fine, and doing something meaningful inside `func` with those return value is still fine(in that case return type of `cb` in `func` has to be changed from `void` to other type)